10sr/with-venv-el/README.md

 Adviced functions are always wrapped with `with-venv` macro when called.

-To remove advices added with `with-venv-advice-add`, you can use `with-venv-advice-remove`.
+To remove these advices, you can use `with-venv-advice-remove`.

 License